LinguaPhylo/linguaPhylo.github.io/tutorials/templates/tree-annotator.md

    "YOUR_PATH" in the screen shot will be that parent path.
 5. Finally, for "Output File", copy and paste the input file path but replace the {{ include.trees }} with {{ include.mcctree }}.
-   This will create the file containing the resulting maximum clade credibility tree.
+   This will create the file containing the resulting MAP tree.

 The image below shows a screenshot of TreeAnnotator with the necessary settings to create the summary tree.
 "YOUR_PATH" will be replaced to the corresponding path.